What People Are Saying...

 Need a Colorado River map?

 We'll make it easy.
-Click here and we'll send you flies that crush on the Colorado River near Pumphouse.
+Click here to order a selection of handpicked flies that crush on the Colorado River near Pumphouse.

 Need a Colorado River map?

 We'll make it easy.
-Click here and we'll send you flies that will humiliate the trout on the upper Arkansas River.
+Click here to order a selection of handpicked flies that will humiliate the trout on the upper Arkansas River.

 Nymphs to try: Olive or Black Zebra Midges (#18-#22), Black or Standard Pheasant Tails (#18-#22)), CDC Hare's Ears (#14-#18), Egg Patterns, and Pat's Tan or Black Rubberleg in #8-#12.